 Our routes into teaching

-At HTTP, we offer two routes into teaching, SCITT and School Direct.
+At HTTP, we offer three routes into teaching: SCITT, School Direct and Assessment Only to QTS.

 SCITT is a School Centred Initial Teacher Training route.
 On this route trainees would be a supernumerary member of staff (will teach with another staff member in the room) who will have a gradual but steady introduction into teaching.
 This route offers more time for observation of lessons before initial teaching and would suit an applicant straight from university or an applicant changing career, with limited recent school experience.